 Finally, what I discovered was that this soldier was one of the soldiers who was in the room with the soldiers who did the terrible things to my mom and her family, but he carried the burden of his guilt.
 The novel is about him working toward forgiveness, penance, salvation, redemption.
 It sounds like a Dostoevskian character, and in some ways the hero of this novel is.

 AT: We also write about what we fear.
 Not so much because we want to, but to continue on our paths as human beings, we must face our calling, explore these topics, and evolve.
-Someone said to me over ten years ago, "At some point, all of the holocaust survivors will be gone.
-No one will be left to tell these stories."
-So we need to share these stories in order to survive, to remain aware and conscious as a culture.
+And as a culture, we must remain conscious...

 JG: I think in some way that fear connected me to my parents, taught me something about the fear they felt in the camps.
 There are still so many (survivors) stories that haven't been heard.
 I think that if have the chance, we need to listen and then write down those stories.